 Keep in mind that the standard 10-year repayment schedule works by splitting your loan amount into 120 equal payments (or 12 payments per year for 10 years).
-You may not have a balance left to be forgiven if you make most of your 120 payments under the standard 10-year plan unless you make some reduced payments under IBR, ICR, or Pay As You Earn.
+You may not have a balance left to be forgiven if you make most of your 120 payments under the standard 10-year plan unless you make some reduced payments under IBR, ICR, PAYE, or REPAYE.

-Eligible employer: Forgiveness is employer specific, not job specific.
+Forgiveness is employer specific, not job specific.
 So, anyone working for an eligible employer (from the CEO to the secretary) who meets all the other criteria is eligible.
-To qualify, the employer must be one of the following kinds of organization
+To qualify, the employer must be one of the following kinds of organizations:

 - Tax-exempt nonprofits under 501(c)(3) of the IRS tax code

 - Government, including federal, state, local, and tribal agencies, the military, and law enforcement

 - A not-for-profit organization that provides one of the following public services:

 - Public safety or emergency management